Third hour here on the EIB, Buck Sexton in Four Rush in the big chair today.

 We could do that for an entire hour, but I've got other things I want to talk to you about.

-That that there's plenty of audio out there.
+No one can disagree with that, by the way, that there's plenty of audio out there.

-You know, whether it's about the emails or about uh landing under sniper fire in Bosnia or any other number of things I could sit here and talk about.
+We could just have discussions about all the many, many lies of Hillary Clinton, whether it's about the emails or about landing under sniper fire in Bosnia or any other number of things I could sit here and talk about.

-In fact, the late great Christopher Hitchens even wrote a book, No One Left to Lie to About the Clintons.
+In fact, the late, great Christopher Hitchens even wrote a book, No One Left to Lie to about the Clintons.

 Still very worthwhile read today, I might add.